On the other side of this spectrum are teams like Princeton and Hurricane, who - coincidentally - meet Friday night at Redskins Stadium.

 Princeton is in less of a bind, but it's a bind nonetheless.
 The Tigers have beaten Shady Spring (0-3) and Class AA power Bluefield (1-1), but as far as the SSAC playoff rating formula goes, both wins are handicapped, in a way.
-Shady hasn't scored a point this season, and since Princeton will receive a bonus point for every Class AAA team Shady beats, that amounts to, well, no bonus points at least so far.
+Shady hasn't won a game this season, and since Princeton will receive a bonus point for every Class AAA team Shady beats, that amounts to, well, no bonus points at least so far.

 Bluefield will gain the Tigers some bonus points, but as the Beavers are a Class AA team, they supplied Princeton with just nine base points as opposed to the 12 points Princeton earns from beating a Class AAA team.